 The CUMIPMT function uses the following arguments:

-- Rate (required argument) – It is the rate of interest per period.
+- Rate (required argument) – This is the rate of interest per period.

-- Nper (required argument) – It is the total number of payment periods for which the loan or investment is to be paid.
+- Nper (required argument) – The total number of payment periods for which the loan or investment is to be paid.

-- Pv (required argument) – It is the Present Value of the loan/investment.
+- Pv (required argument) – This is the Present Value of the loan/investment.

-- Start_period (required argument) – It is the number of the first period over which the interest is to be calculated.
+- Start_period (required argument) – The number of the first period over which the interest is to be calculated.
 It needs to be an integer between 1 and the specified NPER.

-- End_period (required argument) – It is the last period over which interest is to be calculated.
+- End_period (required argument) – This is the last period over which interest is to be calculated.
 It must be an integer between 1 and the specified NPER.

-- Type (required argument) – It can be 0 or 1.
-It is an integer that specifies if the payment is made at the start of the period (0) or the end of the period (1).
+- Type (required argument) – This value can be 0 or 1.
+It is an integer that specifies if the interest payment is made at the start of the period (0) or the end of the period (1).